-There are six colleges in Dutchess County: Dutchess Community College (DCC), DCC-South (soon to be located in Fishkill), Marist College, Bard College, Vassar College, and the Culinary Institute of America (CIA).
+There are six colleges in Dutchess County: Dutchess Community College (DCC), DCC-South (in Fishkill), Marist College, Bard College, Vassar College, and the Culinary Institute of America (CIA).

 Many college students live on campus and others commute by car (particularly to DCC and DCC-South).
 However, sidewalk coverage around a college allows students to live nearby and walk to campus, for students and staff to walk between the campus and nearby destinations, and for the adjacent community to take advantage of events and other opportunities on campus.

 Sidewalk coverage within a half mile ranges from 42 percent at Vassar and 35 percent at Marist to less than 20 percent at the other colleges.
 While most campuses have extensive internal paths, sidewalk connections to the surrounding area from most of our colleges are limited.

 How frequent is bus service to our colleges?